 Table of contents

 What can already be accepted officially is the discontinuation of first-click attribution models, linear models, time decomposition models and position-based attribution models.
-According to Google Ads, data-driven attribution was already the most commonly used model to automatically determine rates in April 2023.
+According to Google Ads, data-driven attribution was already the most commonly used model to determine rates in April 2023 automatically.
 Similarly, less than 3% of conversions in Google Ads were measured using first-click models, linear models, time decomposition or position-based models.
 Are we losing anything in this case?

 google attribution models